ipMang/iWorks-mailMerge/README.md

 Limitation
 - If there are two placeholders inside a single cell of a table, Pages cannot replace the second placeholder.
 This is Pages' limitation.
 (This is a known "bug" and dunno why Apple doesn't fix)
+- must use latest Pages and Numbers version (as of April 2017).
+Old version Numbers seems not have keywords "every", "count" in applescript dictionary.